Acoustic neuroma ear exam at Mayo Clinic

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Ask a family member or friend to join you, if possible.
-Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be hard to remember all the information provided to you during an appointment.
+Someone who comes with you may remember something that you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For acoustic neuroma, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time.
+For an acoustic neuroma, some basic questions to ask include:

 - What is likely causing my symptoms?